eaton/onehundredwords/00/_posts/0000-01-01-redline-one.md

 Well, fantastic.

-Looks like overtime for support support desk tonight.
+Looks like overtime for the support desk tonight.